-Clomipramine (a tricyclic anti-depressant) and the selective serotonin reuptake inhibitors (SSRIs) are the mainstays of drug treatment.
-Their efficacy is independent of their antidepressant action but the doses required are usually higher than that effective in depression.
-Although many patients respond, relapse rates discontinuation is high.
+Clomipramine (a tricyclic anti-depressant) and the selective serotonin reuptake inhibitors (SSRIs) are drug treatment mainstays.
+Their efficacy is independent of their antidepressant action, but the doses required are usually higher than those that are effective for depression.
+Although many patients respond, relapse rates after discontinuation are high.

-Three months of treatment with the maximum tolerated doses may be necessary for a positive response and in those who fail to respond, the addition of an antipsychotic significantly improves outcome, especially when tics occur comorbidly.
-Positive correlations between reduced the severity of OCD and decreased orbitofrontal and caudate metabolism following behavioral and SSRIs treatments have been demonstrated in a number of studies.
+Three months of treatment with the maximum tolerated dose may be necessary for a positive response.
+In those who fail to respond, adding an antipsychotic significantly improves outcomes, especially when tics occur comorbidly.
+Positive correlations between reduced OCD severity and decreased orbitofrontal and caudate metabolism after behavioral and SSRIs treatments have been demonstrated in a number of studies.

 Deep brain stimulation

-This is a non-ablative, and therefore potentially reversible, a surgical technique that involves the electrical stimulation of the basal ganglia by implanted electrodes, creating a ‘functional lesion’.
+This is a non-ablative surgical technique that involves the electrical stimulation of the basal ganglia by implanted electrodes, creating a ‘functional lesion.’
 Although this has had success, often impressively so in refractory cases, issues still remain regarding subject selection and the optimum anatomical targets.

-This is very occasionally recommended in cases of chronic and severe OCD that has not responded to other treatments.
-Surgical interventions such as subcaudal tractotomy and cingulotomy, with small yttrium radioactive implants, which induce lesions in the cingulate area or the ventromedial quadrant of the frontal lobe, have shown to be effective.
+Psychosurgery may be an option in cases of chronic and severe OCD that have not responded to other treatments.
+Surgical interventions, such as subcaudal tractotomy and cingulotomy, with small yttrium radioactive implants that induce lesions in the cingulate area or the ventromedial quadrant of the frontal lobe, have shown to be effective.

 The most common psychiatric comorbidities found in adults with obsessive-compulsive disorder are as follows:

-Disorders that occur more frequently in individuals with the obsessive-compulsive disorder than in those without the disorder are as follows:
+Disorders that occur more frequently in individuals with the obsessive-compulsive disorder than in those without the disorder include:

-Obsessive-compulsive disorder is more common in people with certain other disorders as compared to the general population.
-These disorders are as follows:
+Obsessive-compulsive disorder is more common in people with certain other disorders, including: